UPDATED: JULY 05, 2023 | 3 MIN READ

 Benefits of student health insurance

 Health insurance may not be at the front of every college student’s mind, but a student health insurance plan can save money.
-Even if you rarely visit the doctor aside from annual checkups, the right health insurance coverage offers protection from sky-high medical bills in the event of an emergency.
+Even if you rarely visit the doctor aside from annual checkups, the right health insurance coverage offers protection from sky-high medical bills in an emergency.

 Georgia college students aren’t required by state law to have insurance.
 However, some colleges, such as the University System of Georgia, require proof of health insurance and even offer a Student Health Insurance Plan (SHIP) to eligible undergraduate and graduate students.
 Check with your college’s admissions office whether there are mandatory student health insurance requirements for the academic year or an available student health insurance plan like USG SHIP.